 No electric light has been installed on the floors above at the wishes of its previous owner, so all the artifacts out there are seen in the natural light of the day you visit.

 Entry 12.50 pounds.

-If you want to know more about its history I leave you this link of Dunnottar Castle, so that you can continue to know the Castles of Scotland, since it dates back to the 3rd century.
+If you want to know more about its history, I leave you this link to Dunnottar Castle so that you can continue to know the Castles of Scotland since it dates back to the 3rd century.

 Between Aberdeen and Dundee are the ruins of Edzell Castle.
 It was the home of the Lindsay family from the 16th century.
 In 1604 Sir David Lindsay built these peculiar gardens.